 -The Story Behind RunTheBoro-

 RunTheBoro 2017 saw even more growth.
-We averaged about 120-130 runners for each run and had over 400 total participants.
 The RunTheBoro newsletter was added as well as some special theme runs like the “Monument Run” and the “City of Murals Run.”

-My dream of brining the running community together, exploring our city and celebrating our city is happening thanks to your support.
+My dream of bringing the running community together, exploring our city and celebrating our city is happening thanks to your support.
 The Triad’s running community rocks!